All Episodes

 I said, just like that, way to go, babe.

-Ursula Miller explained why she shouted to her niece at the Sarah.
+Ursula Miller explained why she shouted to her niece at the ceremony.

-Graduation ceremony held at Northwest Mississippi Community College, where the cops said that the superintendent asked the crowd not to scream and who instead hold their applause until every graduate crossed the stage.
+A graduation ceremony held at Northwest Mississippi Community College where the cops said that the superintendent asked the crowd not to scream and to instead hold their applause until every graduate crossed the stage.

-If unable to do so, they were warned they would they would have to leave the ceremony.
+If unable to do so, they were warned that they would have to leave the ceremony.

 But now they're arrested for cheering their own daughters and nieces at graduation.